-Any trip around or to the UK, will no doubt include some of the more popular sites of London, Stonehenge or Edinburgh but there are tons of pretty nifty things that you can do, wherever you visit in Great Britain.
-To that end, I’ve got shed loads of experiences to share and a lot of people wouldn’t necessarily straight-away think of doing or seeing in Great Britain.
+Most trips around Great Britain will no doubt include some of the more popular sites of London, Stonehenge or Brighton but there are tons of pretty nifty things that you can do, wherever you visit across the land.

 1.)
 Hunt for sea-shells on one of the tallest mountain in Great Britain

 Yup, you read that right!
 You can actually hunt for seashells on top of Mount Snowdon, the tallest mountain in England and Wales.

 Without a big, boring history lesson, the area that makes up Snowdonia National Park was once at the very bottom of a prehistoric ocean.
 Forced up by tectonic activity, the ocean bed has now become one of the UK’s tallest mountains (after Ben Nevis).